 The hybrid workplace model is not new, though it has grown exponentially with the rise of coworking spaces.
 More and more companies every year have switched over from the traditional 9 – 5 office lifestyle to a flexible working environment that accommodates both remote and office-based work.

 The COVID-19 pandemic proved that the future of work had to be re-envisioned for a world that has increasing uncertainty from global health crises to devastating environmental events.
 If companies are to survive in this tech-forward, ever-changing world, they need to be able to operate with a higher degree of flexibility.
 The companies that adapt will thrive and will recruit the top talent who have also given up on the traditional 9 – 5 office-based lifestyle.
-The companies that do not adapt will face problems ranging from staffing shortages to operating effectively during future potential office closures.
+Companies that do not adapt will face problems ranging from staffing shortages to operating effectively during future potential office closures.

 So what is the hybrid model?
 And more importantly, what is it not?
 Let’s take a closer look at the future of work.